Divorce with Kids, Who Gets the House?

 Deciding what happens to the family home in divorce can raise emotions, but it’s important to put the welfare of any children first.
 If you need any help understanding what to do about property during divorce or separation, our Family Solicitors & Divorce Lawyers can help you.

-We can help you work through the options to find something you both agree to.
+We can help you work through the options to help find a solution you both agree on.
 If a decision cannot be reached, we can help you through the next stage, which may involve obtaining a Court Order to reflect the best interests of your children.